SpiffInc/polyn-elixir/README.md

 `Polyn.Testing` associates each test process with its own NATS mock.
 To allow other processes that will call `Polyn` functions to use the same NATS mock as the rest of the test use the `Polyn.Sandbox.allow/2` function.
 If you don't have access to the `pid` or name of a process that is using `Polyn` you will need to make your file `async: false`.

+## Observability

+### Tracing

+Polyn uses [OpenTelemetry](https://opentelemetry.io/) to create distributed traces that will connect sent and received events in different services.
+Your application will need the [`opentelemetry` package](https://opentelemetry.io/docs/instrumentation/erlang/getting-started/) installed to collect the trace information.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed